floydhub/floyd-docs/docs/guides/jobs/tensorboard.md

 ### Tensorboard with Workspaces

-Tensorboard can be run with Workspaces.
-Open the Tensorboard link the bottom navbar next to the System Metrics to view Tensorboard from your running Workspace.
+Tensorboard is always run inside Workspaces.
+Open the Tensorboard link in the bottom navbar next to the System Metrics to view Tensorboard from your running Workspace.

 ## Offline Training